 To help you easily find the different lookouts and points of interest mentioned in this post, here is our map of the Ribeira Sacra.
 Hopefully it will give you some ideas for a future road trip in the region!

 and if you want to see more, you can also take a look at the interactive map of Ribeira Sacra’s tourist board which will certainly keep you busy for 6 months in the region.

 Useful information to prepare a trip to the Ribeira Sacra

 As more or less everywhere in Galicia, it is impossible to visit the Ribeira Sacra without having your own vehicle.
 As always, if you want to rent a car for your stay, we recommend the rentalcars comparison website, which will allow you to find a cheap vehicle for your trip.

-During our road trip we travelled with Dahu, our van that we presented here.
-If you are interested in the Vanlife in Galicia, you should know that it is easy to rent one for a given period.
-On Yescapa you can find for example vans rented between individuals (with all the required insurances) from 60€ per day.
+During our road trip we travelled with Dahu, our campervan that we presented here.
+If you are interested in trying Vanlife in Galicia, you should know that it is easy to rent one for a given period.
+On Yescapa you can find for example vans rented by private owners (with all the required insurances) from 60€ per day.
 You can also check what’s available on a rental company like Campstar who specialize in vans and RVs.

 To find accommodation in Ribeira Sacra, you can use the interactive map below which combines several booking platforms in one place for simplicity.
 You can also check Hotelscombined which compares some of the biggest booking plateform on the web.

 Here it is already the end of our Ribeira Sacra road trip.
 Frankly this region is for the moment our big favorite in Galicia.
 We really enjoyed hiking through the vineyards and the canyons, driving along the roads with Dahu in search of the best viewpoint and tasting the local vino tinto in the evening at sunset.
 It was just magical!